MPDR Beamforming for Almost-Cyclostationary Processes: Proposed cMPDR beamformer

 where $\v{0}_N$ represents a zero vector of size $N$.
 The resulting multi-band signal model can now be expressed as:

 Let us also define

-as the spatial–spectral correlation matrix across microphones and cyclic frequencies, where each entry corresponds to a cyclic spectrum.
+as the spectral-spatial covariance matrix across microphones and cyclic frequencies, where each entry corresponds to a cyclic spectrum.
 In practice, the elements of $\v{S}_{\v{x}}$ are estimated using the ACP method detailed in \cref{ssec:est_spec_corr_acp} per spectral frequency $\omega_k$, cyclic frequency $\modf_{\cidx_k} \in \ModSet_k$ and microphone pair.
 Notice that, for $\ModSet_k=\{0\}$, we have that

 \ie the spectral-spatial covariance matrix reduces to the spatial covariance matrix if only the null modulation is considered.
 We additionally assume that the complex signals under analysis are \emph{proper}, meaning that their conjugate covariance vanishes, $\E{\v{x}\v{x}^T}=\v{0}$, and can thus be ignored hereafter \cite{picinbono_circularity_1994,benesty_study_2010}.